The Salford Institute for Dementia and Ageing

 Public engagement is at the heart of the Institute, as they work with a range of stakeholders to showcase their innovative research, education, and practice in the field.

-Despite the various challenges the Covid-19 pandemic presented for people across the world, the team recognised the importance of supporting their members to help them remain as socially engaged as possible.
+As we learnt to navigate the challenges of the Covid-19 pandemic, the Institute's team recognised the importance of supporting their members to help them remain as socially engaged as possible.

 This Christmas is like no other